I like to think I’m above it, of course: giving value to traditional power signifiers conveyed by social norms.

 Truth be told, I loved it in many ways, because learning new things about myself is so interesting.
 I felt off-kilter with him, even intimidated.
 It was new and strange and I felt like I was an observer watching myself navigate something foreign.
 I was trying to find that solid ‘organic’ power base that is the foundation of my relationships, and I had to work pretty hard not to go ‘uber Domme’ on him as a kind of short-cut power-grabbing manoeuvring, but that would have been play acting.
 I’m NOT ‘uber Domme’ and while that might have worked, it would have been a game of ‘pretend’, and not actually a step towards establishing any kind of strong foundation.

-Things didn’t work out with him, which was a shame for me.
-I’d have loved to play with that power differential in different ways: there was so much potential exploration in it.
+Things didn’t work out with him enough for me to really find my feet and see how it would play out, which was a shame for me.
+I’d have loved to play with that power differential in different ways: There was so much potential exploration in it.

 TL;DR: My relationship to D/s power is complicated, but there has to be an organic foundation for it to work for me.